People's Court (Germany): East Germany

 Heino von Heimburg, a People's Court lay judge, died in 1945 in a prisoner-of-war camp in the Soviet Union.

 In the Soviet occupation zone on June 29, 1948, four former People's Court judges and prosecutors were sentenced to prison terms.
 In East Germany five members of the People's Court were convicted, including one, Wilhelm Klitzke, who received a death sentence.

 Other People's Court judges joined the East German judiciary.
 In addition, Arno von Lenski, who had been a lay judge in the People's Court and had signed several death sentences, became a general in the National People's Army and later a deputy in the Volkskammer.

 Nullification of People's Court verdicts

-All judgments of the People’s Court were reversed by German Federal Law on 28 May 1998.
+All judgments of the People’s Court were annulled by German Federal Law on 28 May 1998.

 Declaration of the Bundestag

 On January 25, 1985, the West German Bundestag passed a legally non-binding resolution declaring the People's Court to be an instrument of judicial murder and state terrorism, stating: "The Volksgerichtshof was an instrument of state-sanctioned terror, which served one single purpose, which was the destruction of political opponents.
 Behind a juridical facade, state-sanctioned murder was committed."
 It also stated that the judgments of the court had no legal effect in the Federal Republic of Germany.